motleyhue/JsonApi-Bundle/README.md

 The bundle provides a number of features:

 ### JsonAPI-document parameter converter
-The converter allows to receive a JsonAPI-document as an argument of method inside of your controller.
+The converter allows to receive an instance of JsonAPI-document as an argument of method inside of your controller.

 ```php
 use Mikemirten\Component\JsonApi\Document\SingleResourceDocument;